uxa/CS410-final-project/README.md

     - Stream tweets for a list of topics
         - `--stream` - list of topics to fetch live tweets from Twitter and perform analysis (example - "trump" "Tesla" "Penguins")
         - `--time` - total duration of the stream in seconds (example - 10, defaults to 20)
-        - `--file` - save the tweets and performed analysis to a file named `TweetAnalysis.txt` in the current workspace
+        - `--file` - save the tweets and performed analysis to a file named `TweetStreamAnalysis.txt` in the current workspace
+        - `--visualize` - visualizes the predictions using a pie chart.
+Saves to file when `--file` flag is used

 ### Examples